 3. Why do you write what you do?

 In general, I write as a form of therapy.
 I also write to help and inspire others.

 4. How does your writing process work?

-My answer to this question is three-fold, as I am going to relate my writing process for my autobiographical/memoir book, blog posts, and poetry.
-(I told you at the beginning of this post that I had three process, and now you know why!) 😉
+My answer to this question is threefold, as I am going to relate my writing process for my autobiographical/memoir book, blog posts, and poetry.
+(I told you at the beginning of this post that I had three processes, and now you know why!) 😉

 I am actually thinking about making my book about my life a series of books, too!